Refinitiv/Real-Time-SDK/Java/README.md

 ## Common Setup
 This section shows the required setup needed before you can build any of the APIs within this package.

 Firstly, obtain the source from this repository.
-It will contain all of the required source to build EMA and ETA libraries as detailed below.
+It will contain all of the required source to build EMA and ETA as detailed below.
+In addition, this repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
+That repository contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.

 ## Building ETA

 #### ETA Special Instructions
 The ETA package contains transport, decoder, encoder, and cache components.
-The transport, decoder and encoder components are closed source and is proprietary to Thomson Reuters and the source code is not included in this package.
-To facilitate the ability to build all APIs of this Elektron-SDK package a 'stub' library is provided for the closed portion of the ETA.
-This 'stub' library will allow you to build and run, but will not provide implementation for connectivity or data handling.
-To get a fully functioning ETA library please see "Obtaining the ETA Binary Package" below.
+The transport, decoder, encoder, and cache components are closed source and is proprietary to Thomson Reuters and the source code is not included on GitHub.
+This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
+That repository contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.

 ####1) Build the ETA API